-This “Crafts for Everyone” super page contains lots of frugal and easy Crafting tips.
+This “Craft & Sewing Projects for Everyone” money saving tips page contains lots of frugal and easy Crafting & Sewing Ideas.

 Lowe’s offers a workshop for children and their parents.
 It is called Build and Grow.
 The best part is that it is Free; Lowe’s supplies each child with the materials.
-Here is the website: http://www.lowesbuildandgrow.com.
-It is also a great opportunity for family time!
 Tammy Baker – Virginia

 Step by step instructions on how to make wax dipped pine cone fire starters.
 We’ve done this craft several times and they are a beautiful gift to give to a family that has a fireplace.